 Development – “It’s all about the Script”

-Once the rights are secured, the producer’s next task is to develop the property, which generally means hiring a writer to pen a screenplay or create a pitch.
+Once the rights are secured, the producer’s next task is to develop the property, which generally means hiring a writer to pen a screenplay.
 A producer’s choice of a writer – and that writer’s “take” on an idea - is an important creative and financial decision, because if the script isn’t great, chances are it will never get over the hurdle of attracting talent and financing.
 Our office has handled hundreds of writer engagements and script acquisitions, so we understand the issues from both the writer’s side and the producer’s.

 Financing - “Show me the Money!”